CJSanon/Web-Enabled-Social-Bookmarking-App/README.md

 ## Project Description
 A bookmarking web application for bookmarking your favorite books, movies, and online articles.
 The goal is to grow this project into a social bookmarking application with a large database of media types so I can keep track of my media consumption.
+Current iteration has bookmarking functionality.

 <img src="https://media.giphy.com/media/YvWKwXOHMi5O89i2xj/giphy.gif" width="650">